DCAN-Labs/loes-scoring-2/doc/WIPs/alex_net.md

 With CNNs, by constructing
-different blocks consisting of different types of constituent parts with different parameters in different orders,  we can construct functions that are arbitrarily close to a given function.
+different blocks consisting of different types of constituent parts with different parameters in different orders **with the appropriate activation functions**,  we can construct functions that are arbitrarily close to a given function.
 The given function that we are trying to approximate in our case is the function `mri_to_loes_score` with the domain of MRIs and the range of Loes scores.